AyushyaChitransh/LearningDocker/README.md

-# GSoC Application for Stand-alone Reactome server in a Docker image
+# GSoC Application
-The application describing idea of project and proposed timeline with possible hurdles.
+The application for Stand-alone Reactome server in a Docker image.
+It describes idea of project and proposed timeline with possible hurdles.
 (In Progress)

 # LearningDocker